universal-github-app-jwt

 })();

-can now be used in Authorization request header, e.g. with @octokit/request
+The retrieved token can now be used in Authorization request header, e.g. with @octokit/request:

 request("GET /app", {